orpheus-db/implementation/README.md

 * pyyaml >= 3.12
 * pyparsing >=2.1.1

-Users are able to install any of missing dependencies themselves via 'pip'.
-Alternatively, an easier way to install all dependencies is through 'pip install .'
+Users are able to install any of missing dependencies themselves via `pip`.
+Alternatively, an easier way to install all dependencies is through `pip install .`

-After installation, users can include use 'dh --help' to list all the supported commands in OrpheusDB.
+After installation, users can include use `dh --help` to list all the supported commands in OrpheusDB.
 By default, `dh` is the alias for OrpheusDB user interface.

 <!--
 ```